davidde/notes/bash.md

 * `--level`
 Specify recursion maximum depth level depth.
 Use inf as the value for infinite.
 * `--limit-rate=20K`
-Limit the download speed to amount bytes per second.
+Limit the download speed to 20KB/s.
+This is useful when, for whatever reason, you don't want Wget to consume the entire available bandwidth.
 * `--recursive`
 Turn on recursive retrieving.
 The default maximum depth is 5.
 If the website has more levels than 5, then you can specify it with `--level=depth`.